 - You can take a bulk bag of oats, beans, flour, sugar, and other grains/legumes/baking supplies and break them down into smaller packages.
 You can use canning or storage jars for grains and legumes.
-You can store flour and other baking items into resealable bags and freeze them for a day or two.
+You can store flour and other baking items in resealable bags and freeze them for a day or two.
 Then you can seal them in mylar bags with oxygen absorbers to keep them fresh.

 - Bulk produce can be frozen and used in smoothies.
 You can also preserve bulk fruit as jam, sauce, or as is.

-12. Once a year, do a freezer clean out.
+12. Once a year, do a freezer cleanout.
 Figure out what you need to use up in the freezer and make it part of your meals for the week or the month.
 Do you have some freezer meals that have been in there for a year?
 Do you have meat that has spent more time in your freezer than alive?
 Make a concentrated effort to eat these things up that week or that month.
 I usually spread my freezer clean out over a month.

 13. Inventory your freezers and pantries.
-One of the reasons food goes to waste is because we simply have lost track of what we have on hand.
+One of the reasons food goes to waste is that we simply have lost track of what we have on hand.
 Since I am a hardcore believer in food storage, this can really be the enemy of your food storage.
 Inventory your pantry, food storage, and freezers to have a better idea of what you have on hand and what you should be using.